syncfusion-content/javascript-docs/js/PivotClient/Layout-Customization.md

 I> This feature is applicable only for OLAP data source bound from server-side.

-You can include the PivotTreeMap component as one of the chart types by setting [`enablePivotTreeMap`](/api/js/ejPivotClient#members:enablepivottreemap) property to true.
+You can include the pivot treemap component as one of the chart types by setting [`enablePivotTreeMap`](/api/js/ejpivotclient#members:enablepivottreemap) property to true.

 {% highlight javascript %}